erkkah/letarette/NOTES.md

 	recent we had before chunk - we are done!

-Document manager must keep IDs of deleted documents.
+Document manager must keep IDs of deleted documents, or simply keep deleted documents.
 Reusing IDs is not allowed.
 For chunking to work, Document Managers must follow strict document ordering.

-Doc IDs could be DB row id, uuid or hash.
+Document IDs could be DB row id, uuid or hash.

 Node: If document manager gets chunk document ID for a document that is updated after horizon - it must use